Eetezadi/Railway-DENO2-DENO_KV/README.md

 ### Deploy on Railway using CLI

-Install Railway CLI and deploy:
+Run this reposiroy on Github Codespaces, install Railway CLI and deploy:

 ```bash
 # Install Railway CLI